cwarmbrunn/cwarmbrunn/README.md

-- 👋 Hi, I’m @cwarmbrunn
+- 👋 Hi, I’m Christina!
 - 👀 I’m interested in learning how to code and level up my technical knowledge!
-- 🌱 I’m currently learning HTML, CSS, and Intermediate JavaScript
+- 🌱 I’m currently learning HTML, CSS, and Intermediate JavaScript.
-- 💞️ I’m looking to collaborate on exciting projects!
+- 💞️ I’m looking to collaborate on exciting projects that promote accessibility and educate others on the intersections between innovative technology and DEI work!
-- 📫 How to reach me (call me, beep me).
+- 📫(call me, beep me if you wanna reach me).

 <!---
 cwarmbrunn/cwarmbrunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.